Colby-G/OBS_Overlay_Controller/README.md

 ## Usage

-   - To run the script, open a terminal or command prompt in the repository's root folder (where the **main.py** file is located) and run:
+   - To run the script, open a terminal or command prompt in the repository's root folder (where this **README.md** file is located) and run:
    ```bash
    python main.py
    ```
    - Click Start in the GUI to begin detection.
-      - The script will watch for your screenshots to appear on your desktop, then switch scenes automatically for you.
+      - The script will watch for your screenshots to appear on your desktop, then turn the overlay source on automatically for you.
    - Click Stop in the GUI to end detection.

 ## Troubleshooting

    - Ensure OBS WebSocket server is enabled and the port/password are correct in the [**config.json**](config.json) file (case sensitive; must be exact).
       - Ensure the password is one you created and it is not an OBS generated one.
-   - Ensure the OBS scene names are correct in the [**config.json**](config.json) file (case sensitive; must be exact).
+   - Ensure both the OBS overlay source name and OBS scene name are correct in the [**config.json**](config.json) file (case sensitive; must be exact).
    - Verify the template screenshots are clear and accurately represents your in-game screens/objects you wish to detect (screenshot only the section/object that this script should detect).
    - Adjust the similarity accuracy in the [**config.json**](config.json) file (must be a tenths place decimal point between 0.0 and 1.0; where 0.0 is no accuracy and 1.0 is perfect accuracy).
    - Adjust the times to check per second in the [**config.json**](config.json) file (must be a whole number between 1 and 20).
-   - If the scene is taking awhile to transition, check your transition type in OBS.
-Adjust this to have a "cut" type, this will instantly switch rather than having a transition effect.
-   - If you are experiencing lag while running the script, ensure the similarity accuracy and times to check per second in the [**config.json**](config.json) file are the lowest they can be while still properly detecting.
+   - If you are experiencing lag while running the script, ensure the similarity accuracy and times to check per second in the [**config.json**](config.json) file are the lowest they can be while still properly detecting at a good speed.
 Also, make sure to only have the templates needed in the [**detection_templates**](detection_templates) folder (the more you have, the more processing the script has to do).
-Try to find one or two templates that will work and adjust the similarity accuracy variable for optimization.
+Try to find only one or two templates that will work and adjust the similarity accuracy variable for optimization.

 ## Contributing